Tomcat Server Benefits:

 More About Tomcat Monitoring

-Apache Tomcat (or Jakarta Tomcat or simply Tomcat) is an open source servlet container developed by the Apache Software Foundation (ASF).
-Tomcat provides a "pure Java" HTTP web server environment for Java code to run.
+Developed by the Apache Software Foundation (ASF), Apache Tomcat aka Jakarta Tomcat is an open source servlet container.
+It provides a "real Java" HTTP web server setting for Java code to function.

-Tomcat should not be confused with the Apache web server, which is a C implementation of an HTTP web server; these two web servers are not bundled together, although they are frequently used together as part of a server application stack.
-Apache Tomcat includes tools for configuration and management, but can also be configured by editing XML configuration files.
+Tomcat is often mistaken for the Apache web server, which is actually a C application of an HTTP web server.
+Though, as part of a server application stack, Tomcat and the Apache web server are used together, they are never bundled together.
+Even though, Apache Tomcat comes with configuration and management tools, it can be configured by editing XML configuration files.

-From our UI, Tomcat application owners can get a 360 degree view of application performance, as described in our white paper.
-You can engage in Tomcat monitoring by gaining visibility into its performance (including hardware and CPU metrics, as well as memory usage) and troubleshoot performance down to the method and class level while Tomcat profiling.
+Tomcat application owners get a 360 degree application performance view from our interface.
+Moreover, the owners can gain visibility into its performance and troubleshoot performance issues to the class and method level while Tomcat profiling.

-You’re able to visualize and map JVM dependencies, automatically discovering and mapping of all tiers that service and interact with your java Application and JVM.
-This gives you a far superior high-level view into your application performance than other Java performance tools.
+With Tomcat monitoring, you can map JVM dependencies, auto discover and measure all tiers that service and collaborate with your java Application and JVM.
+This provides you a greater visibility into your application performance when compared to other Java performance tools.